CoeurdArcade/holbertonschool-web_back_end/Node_JS_basic/README.md

 WARNING: Don’t forget to export your express app at the end of server.js (export default app;)
 	The database filename is passed as argument of the server.js BUT, for testing purpose, you should retrieve this filename at the execution (when getAllStudents or getAllStudentsByMajor are called for example)

+QUIZZZZZ

+What is NodeJS ?

+A JavaScript runtime.
+It allows Javascript to be executed outside the browser, thus the ability to do not only frontend but also backend development with JS.

+What does NPM stand for?

+Node Package Manager

+Node.js is built on which JavaScript engine?

+V8

+The difference between synchronous and asynchronous programming is that synchronous code blocks execution until tasks finish but asynchronous code does not.

+True

+What is Babel ?

+Babel is a popular JavaScript compiler that allows developers to write modern JavaScript (ES6+ and beyond) while ensuring compatibility with older browsers or environments that may not support the latest features.
+Babel achieves this by transpiling (converting) the modern code into an older version of JavaScript (e.g., ES5) that is widely supported.

+What is an HTTP server ?

+A server that processes HTTP requests and sends HTTP responses.

+What is ExpressJS ?

+A lightweight framework for building web applications and APIs in NodeJS.

+What is the purpose of middleware in ExpressJS ?

+To handle and process requests before sending a response.

+The correct statements about NodeJS !:

+is Open Source
+is Cross-platform
+is A JavaScript runtime environment that allows the execution of JS outside the browser.
+Gives the developers the possibility to write command line tools.
+Gives the developers the possibility to write server-side code (backend).

+What is asynchronous programming ?

+A programming model where tasks can run without blocking other operations.

+True statements about statically typed languages !:

+Statically typed programming languages are the languages in which the type of variables is declared (known) at the time of writing the code and cannot change and a variable type cannot be changed later on.
+Examples of Statically typed languages are: C, C++ and Java.
+The type checking of statically typed languages is done at compile-time.

+Which HTTP status code typically indicates a successful HTTP request?

+200

+What does the fs module in Node.js stand for ?

+File System

+What does the npm start command do ?

+It runs the script defined as "start" in the package.json file.

+What is the purpose of routes in ExpressJS ?

+To define how the server responds to specific HTTP requests.

+What is Nodemon ?

+A utility (tool) that automatically restarts a NodeJS application when file changes are detected.
+This process is called hot reloading.

+True statements about dynamically typed languages !:

+Dynamically typed languages are languages like Javascript, Ruby and Python In dynamically typed languages the types of variables are checked at runtime.
+(The type of a variable is checked automatically when the program runs).
+In dynamically typed languages we don't have to declare the type of each variable when we write the code.